Some of the projects listed below are for 2013 or 2012, but there is unlikely to be substantial change for 2017 entry :

 - The role of TOPBP1 and PICH in mitotic chromosome segregation

-Anne Ferguson-Smith - Pre- and Post-natal Mammalian Development
+Anne Ferguson-Smith - The epigenetic control of genome function / Pre- and Post-natal mammalian developmental genetics

 Ian Furner - Epigenetics in Arabidopsis thaliana